4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 unzip test1.zip
 ```

-Keras expects to see our training data structured such that each image class is in it's own folder.
-To do this, make `dog` and `cat` folders inside of the training data directory and move the dog and cat images into them.
+Keras expects to see our training data structured such that each image class is in its own folder.
+To do this, make `dog` and `cat` folders inside the training data directory and move the dog and cat images into them.

 ```bash
 cd train